w314/notes/javaNotes/javaBasics.md

 > What is the difference between the JDK, JRE, and JVM?

-`JDK` `Java Development Kit` contains `JRE` and development tools like compiler, debugger, documentation tools.
+`JVM` (`Java Virtual Machine`) runs compiled bytecode (that is the same accress every platform) in a virtual environment.
+You need JVM that is specific to the operating system of the machine it runs on.
+It uses `JIT` `Just In Time` compiler to turn bytecode to machine code.

 `JRE` (`Java Runtime Environment`) contains `JVM` and runtime libraries.

-`JVM` (`Java Virtual Machine`) runs compiled bytecode in a virtual environment that is same accross every platform.
-However you need JVM that is specific to the operating system.
-It uses `JIT` `Just In Time` compiler to turn that bytecode to machine code.
+`JDK` `Java Development Kit` contains `JRE` and development tools like compiler, debugger, documentation tools.

 ## Stack & Heap